 Tables 9-13 show the mean, median and standard deviation for each variable broken down by variable category (P, S, L, Q, and W), and separated out for Permian counties, control counties and the combined values.
 As shown in Table 9, for the price variables the control group has significantly higher list price (P_h^{LIST}) and Zestimate (P_h^Z) values than the Permian.
-The median value for a Permian home has a P_h^{LIST} of \$244,900 while the median value for a home in the control group is \$359,900 (46 percent higher); the same difference in medians for the Zestimate (P_h^Z) is \$232,197 to 363,050 (56 percent higher).
+The median value for a Permian home has a P_h^{LIST} of \$244,900 while the median value for a home in the control group is \$359,900 (46% higher); the same difference in medians for the Zestimate (P_h^Z) is \$232,197 to 3\$63,050 (56% higher).

 In Table 10, number of bedrooms (S_h^{BED}) and square footage of the home (S_h^{SQFT}) have similar values between the two groups with a combined average of 2,122 square feet and 2.3 bedrooms.
-Roughly 5 percent of both samples are manufactured homes.
+Roughly 5% of both samples are manufactured homes.
 The Permian counties, perhaps surprisingly, represent an older housing stock.
 The median age (AGE) is 39 years old overall, with the median age of homes in the Permian at 43 years versus 28 years in the control counties.
 The median lot size, S_h^{LOT} , is 0.24 acres overall (0.22 in the Permian versus 0.32 in the control group), with vary large variation in this measure (for both groups), as select residential properties are quite large.

-Table 11 shows most of the homes are in urban areas as defined by the census (towns or cities of more than 5,000).
-The sample is primarily composed of properties within Texas at more than 75 percent, with more than 80 percent from TX for the Permian counties).
-The median distance to a highway or principal arterial (L_h^{DIST}) is shorter in the Permian sample (0.75 km versus 1.25km), which is in line with having more homes in the URBAN category.
-Median household income (MED-HHINC) is higher in the Permian block groups (median value of \$71K versus \$65K), but per capita income (PC-INC) incomes are similar between the Permian and control (\$29K and \$29.8K, respectively).
-The average unemployment rate in the county a home is located in (L_c^{AVG-UE}) is higher in the control counties (median value of 5.08) versus the Permian counties (median value of 4.51).
-Most homes are within the boundaries of public water systems (about 85%), with 84% in the Permian counties and 87% in the set of control counties.
+Table 11 shows most of the homes are in urban areas as defined by the census (towns or cities of more than 5,000 people).
+The sample is primarily composed of properties within TX (more than 75% overall, and more than 80% of Permian houses are in TX counties).
+The median distance to a highway or principal arterial road (L_h^{DIST}) is shorter in the Permian sample (0.75 km versus 1.25 km), which is in line with having more homes in the URBAN category.
+Median household income (MED-HINC) is higher in the Permian block groups (median value of \$71K versus \$65K), but per capita income (PC-INC) is similar between the Permian and the control.
+The average unemployment rate in the county corresponding to a home (L_c^{AVG-UE}) is higher in the control counties (median value of 5.1%) versus the Permian counties (median value of 4.5%).
+Most homes are within the boundaries of public water systems, with 84% in the Permian counties and 87% in the set of control counties.